-- 1. The student must have earned all credits necessary for graduation. - 2.
-Reasons for considering early graduation: - a.
-To permit students to begin advanced formal education. - b.
-To permit students entry into apprenticeships, on-the-job training programs, or entry into the armed services of the United States. - c.
-To permit students to aid themselves or family during times of personal or financial need. - d.
-To permit students to offer exceptional service to society. - 3.
-The process of application:

-- The student must meet with their Student Learning Advocate (SLA) to discuss early graduation and review the Early Graduation Request Checklist. - b.
-The student must submit a written letter requesting early graduation to the principal by September 30 of his/her senior year.
-The letter must include: - i.
-An explanation of the student's reason for early graduation. - ii.
-Signatures of the student and at least one parent/guardian to approve and verify the request.
+- ❖ The student must have earned all credits necessary for graduation. - \ Reasons for considering early graduation: - > To permit students to begin advanced formal education. - To permit students entry into apprenticeships, on-the-job training programs, or entry into the armed services of the United States. - To permit students to aid themselves or family during times of personal or financial need. - > To permit students to offer exceptional service to society. - The process of application: - The student must meet with the School Counselor to discuss early graduation and review the Early Graduation Request Checklist. - The student must submit a written letter requesting early graduation to the principal by September 30 of his/her senior year.
+The letter must include: - An explanation of the student's reason for early graduation. - Signatures of the student and at least one parent/guardian to approve and verify the request.